graphlab-fr/cosma.graphlab.fr/content/faq.en.md

 ## Do I really need to use unique identifiers?
 Can't I link my records via their titles?

 No. Using unique identifiers reduces the risk of dead links without requiring automated maintenance.
 We feel very strongly about this choice.
+We mention this in the [Unique identifiers](https://cosma.graphlab.fr/en/docs/user-manual/#unique-identifiers) section in the docs.

 ### But 14-digit links are so cumbersome…